iurillilab/3d-setup/README.md

 When you run it, all files in the data folder will be processed, so make sure you define the correct one!
 After processing, the cropped movies will be saved in the same folder as the original movies, with the suffix `_cropped` added to the file name.

+Processing happens as fast as `ffmpeg` and multiprocessing allow, but it can still be slow for large files.
+The script will print the progress to the console.